starnowski/posmulten/README.md

 TODO

 ### Adding default value for tenant column
+The builder can create statements that adds default values statement for tenant column in each table.
+By default the builder does not do that.
-To specify if builder should generate default value statment TODO
+To specify if builder should generate default value statement for all tenant column TODO

 ### Adding tenant column to tenant table